View NASA’s Top 100 Images for 2022 – Part 3

 • Source: NASA HQ Photo

-NASA's () with the spacecraft aboard is seen atop a mobile launcher at Launch Pad 39B as preparations for launch continue, Saturday, Aug.
+NASA's () with the Orion spacecraft aboard is seen atop a mobile launcher at Launch Pad 39B as preparations for launch continue, Saturday, Aug.
 27, 2022, at NASA's in Florida.
 NASA's I flight test is the first integrated test of the agency's deep space exploration systems: the Orion spacecraft, SLS rocket, and supporting ground systems.
 Launch of the uncrewed flight test is targeted for no earlier than Aug.
 29 at 8:33 a.m.
 ET.
 Photo Credit: (NASA/Bill Ingalls)

 NASA Administrator Bill Nelson poses for a picture with Snoopy at the Press Site countdown clock, Saturday, Aug.
 27, 2022, at NASA's Kennedy Space Center in Florida.
 NASA's Artemis I flight test is the first integrated flight test of the agency's deep space exploration systems: the Orion spacecraft, Space Launch System (SLS) rocket, and ground systems.
 Launch of the uncrewed flight test is targeted for no earlier than Aug.
 29 at 8:33 a.m.
 ET.
 Photo Credit: (NASA/Keegan Barber)